You’ve received the notification. Your assessment is coming up in two weeks and the team will be arriving at 8:30am on the day.

 Deep cleansing breaths.
 With a bit of preparation, assessment day may not be a breeze, but you’ll definitely feel in control.

 Being prepared shows your assessment team that your organisation is professional and well organised.
-Plus you have the home team advantage.
+And obviously you have the home team advantage!

 Start the way you want to continue – in control of your business.